Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 • Do not stack wax rings

-Modern rubber flush valve seals often last longer than traditional wax rings, especially in commercial environments.
+Modern rubber toilet seals often last longer than traditional wax rings and perform better in commercial or high‑traffic bathrooms.

 Step 5: Reinstall the Toilet

-• Carefully lower the toilet straight down onto the bolts
+Carefully lower the toilet straight onto the mounting bolts.

 • Apply even pressure to compress the seal